eedeebee/managing-software-development/outline.md

-# Outline #1 - Managing and Leading
+# Outline #1 - Technical Management and Leadership for Software Peeps

 20 3-5 minute lectures